sveto8/archInstall/README.md

      (HP/general printer support)
    - **AUR:** `google-chrome`, `sublime-text-4`, `peazip`,
      `python-pyqt5` (needed for `hp-setup`'s GUI)
+4. Asks `[Y/n]` (installs unless you say no) whether to add `coolercontrol-bin` (AUR) — fan/pump/RGB control, relevant mainly on desktops with controllable cooling hardware
-4. Asks `[y/N]` for three standalone opt-in extras: `snx-rs` (Check Point VPN client, AUR, slow Rust build), `wps-office` + `ttf-wps-fonts`, and `onlyoffice-bin`
+5. Asks `[y/N]` separately for `wps-office` + `ttf-wps-fonts`,
+   `onlyoffice-bin`, and `libreoffice-still` — pick whichever office suite(s) you actually want, none installed by default
-5. Asks a single `[y/N]` for a separate "work programs" bundle (prints the exact package list in the prompt itself so you know what you're agreeing to): `jdk11-openjdk`, `meld`, `code` (open-source VS Code build), `remmina` from the repos, plus `intellij-idea-community-edition`, `postman-bin`, `f5vpn-ng` (F5 BIG-IP APM VPN client — can occasionally need a library fix after a libxml2/webkit2gtk update), `ferdium-bin` from AUR — useful for splitting a personal machine from a work machine without editing the script
+6. Asks a single `[y/N]` for a separate "work programs" bundle (prints the exact package list in the prompt itself so you know what you're agreeing to): `jdk11-openjdk`, `meld`, `code` (open-source VS Code build), `remmina` from the repos, plus `intellij-idea-community-edition`, `postman-bin`, `f5vpn-ng` (F5 BIG-IP APM VPN client — can occasionally need a library fix after a libxml2/webkit2gtk update), `ferdium-bin`, `snx-rs` (Check Point VPN client, slow Rust build) from AUR — useful for splitting a personal machine from a work machine without editing the script
-6. Prints the current package list, then asks for any extra packages (space-separated) to add for this run
+7. Prints the current package list, then asks for any extra packages (space-separated) to add for this run
-7. Every package — list-defined or typed in at step 6 — is checked with `pacman -Si` / `yay -Si` before install; unknown/typo'd names are skipped with a warning instead of aborting the whole run.
+8. Every package — list-defined or typed in at step 7 — is checked with `pacman -Si` / `yay -Si` before install; unknown/typo'd names are skipped with a warning instead of aborting the whole run.
 Genuine install failures (found, but errored) are also collected and reported, not fatal to the rest of the run
-8. Sets OpenJDK 11 as the default JVM (`archlinux-java set`) if it was installed (part of the work bundle)
+9. Sets OpenJDK 11 as the default JVM (`archlinux-java set`) if it was installed (part of the work bundle)
-9. Enables the CUPS printing service
+10. Enables the CUPS printing service
-10. Final summary: what installed, what was skipped/failed, and manual next steps (`hp-setup` for the actual printer, and a note that `f5vpn-ng` may need a library fix if it fails to build/launch after a system update)
+11. Final summary: what installed, what was skipped/failed, and manual next steps (`hp-setup` for the actual printer, and a note that `f5vpn-ng` may need a library fix if it fails to build/launch after a system update)